To be straight up and honest the local businesses I have worked with have no (or simply the slightest) idea how to write a landing page that converts.

 You see, one major problem on landing pages I notice is the copy.
 And that's fine.
 Not everyone is going to be an excellent writer and you don't need to be – never mind a copywriter.

 But as someone selling a local service or wanting to build an audience of prospects, it is important that you know your strengths and weaknesses – and that you either spend the time to overcome them or hire someone else to do it for you.

 With copywriting, for instance, it is important to use a mix of compelling sales points with powerful psychological triggers.
-Most people who create a sales page miss either one or both of those elements.
+Most local businesses who create a sales page miss either one or both of those elements.

 Now, if they fail to sprinkle in psychological triggers, such as “scientifically proven,” “guaranteed,” and “shocking,” no one will feel compelled to continue reading, as the benefits will have a low or average perceived value.

 This comes down to knowing who you are writing the copy for.
 That means investing time and money into understanding your customer better than they know themselves.

 This gives you ammo when developing your landing page and allows you to tap into consumers pains and how you can help solve them.